What Is It?

 If you wish to see collection materials please email the name of the artist(s) or types of works you wish to study—for example, Ansel Adams, non-silver photographs, etchings, 20th century photographs—when you schedule an appointment.
 Collection lists are available and museum staff can help refine your search.
 Materials can be made available for a scheduled return visit.
 If students are reviewing work for class assignments, please advise them to visit the Beaumont Newhall Study Room early.
 Space is limited and a maximum of 8 students can be accommodated for individual viewing at one time.

-The Beaumont Newhall Study Room may be scheduled for class visits Tuesday through Thursday, 10:00-11:45 and 1:30-4:00 pm.
+The Beaumont Newhall Study Room may be scheduled by contacting Heather Kline (firstname.lastname@example.org).
+Please submit your appointment request with at least two weeks advance notice.
+We may not be able to accommodate requests with less notice.
 We accommodate groups up to approximately 20 students.
 For larger classes we recommend dividing the class into smaller groups.
-Please contact Heather Kline to schedule visits via e-mail.
-Instructors should inform the curatorial staff of the materials they would like their classes to view at least one week prior to the visit.
+Instructors should inform the curatorial staff of the materials they would like their classes to view at least two weeks prior to the visit.

 Please schedule your appointments early in the semester.
 While we do assist in your visit, the curatorial staff assumes that all teachers have selected materials based on specific predetermined lecture topics and that you alone will be lecturing and conducting the class.
 Although the curatorial staff is knowledgeable on many subjects, we cannot know the content of your class or syllabus and as the teacher, you are the best individual to present the course material to your students.